Cootamundra

 How does the suburb of Cootamundra's income rank nationally?

-The suburb of Cootamundra's income level is below the national average according to the latest ATO data aggregated by AreaSearch for FY-23.
+The suburb of Cootamundra's income level is lower than average on a national basis according to the latest ATO data aggregated by AreaSearch for FY-23.
 The suburb of Cootamundra's median income among taxpayers is $46,248 and the average income stands at $59,418, which compares to figures for Rest of NSW's of $52,390 and $65,215 respectively.
 Based on Wage Price Index growth of 8.86% since FY-23, current estimates would be approximately $50,346 (median) and $64,682 (average) as of September 2025.

 What is the disposable income in the suburb of Cootamundra?